LiuZhangshi/Transfer-Learning/README.md

 CIFAR10 has a small image classification Dataset of 50,000 32x32 color training images, labeled over 10 categories, and 10,000 test images, which can be accessed directly from Keras.

 ## Build vgg block
-In this code, we built the vgg model from scratch and use Keras ImageDataGenerator Class for preprocessing.
+In this code, instead of transfer learning, we built the vgg model from scratch and use Keras ImageDataGenerator Class for preprocessing.

 References: